sword-x-shield/pizza-ui/README.md

 ## 🚀 Install

-**We recommend using yran or pnpm to install**，it not only makes development easier，but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.
+**We recommend using yarn or pnpm to install**，it not only makes development easier，but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.

 ```bash
 $ yarn add pizza-ui